-- J. Demotion - 1.
+J. Demotion

 Demotion will be for disciplinary reasons and will result in a pay decrease.
-Documentation of disciplinary action must be presented to Human Resources, for review by Human Resources and the County Counselor's Office. - 2.
-In order to demote an employee, there must be a vacant position into which to demote the employee. - K. Transfers - 1.
-At the request of a Hiring Authority, a position may be filled by transfer of an employee.
+Documentation of disciplinary action must be presented to Human Resources, for review by Human Resources and the County Counselor's Office.

+2. In order to demote an employee, there must be a vacant position into which to demote the employee.

+K. Transfers

-- 2. A position must be budgeted and on the staffing table. - 3.
+- 1. At the request of a Hiring Authority, a position may be filled by transfer of an employee. - 2.
+A position must be budgeted and on the staffing table. - 3.
 An employee must be qualified for the position into which he/she wishes to be transferred. - 4.
 Transfer whether within division or across the organization shall not increase pay of the employee.
 An employee may request a transfer to a job in a lower salary range.
 The employee's salary placement is at the discretion of the hiring authority and will fall between the new salary range minimum and maximum. - 5.
-Transfers do not impact the employee's eligibility for a performance-based merit pay increase.
-See policy 4.903 Performance Evaluation.
-For transfers occurring after October 31 through December 31, the employee will receive the performance-based merit percentage of the prior division, which will be funded by the new division. - 6.
-The transfer procedure will allow any employee to inquire and apply for position vacancies listed as internal job postings. - 7.
-The transferred employee must serve a twelve (12) months probation even though the employee may start above the minimum of the salary range.
-This does not apply to elassified exempt employees since they do not serve a probationary period. - 8.
-Employees who are on promotional probation may apply for transfer. - 9.
-After an employee has completed the initial probation, even though an employee is placed on probation due to transfer, that employee shall have the right to the grievance procedure, if otherwise eligible. - 10.
-Employees have the right to inquire and apply for listed positions for which they are eligible without prejudice and prior to notification of their supervisors. - L. Promotion/Salary Adjustment - 1.
-A salary increase for any reason other than annual General Pay Adjustment or Critical Employee under Subsection 6 below, or merit will be identified as a promotion action.
+The transfer procedure will allow any employee to inquire and apply for position vacancies listed as internal job postings. - 6.
+The transferred employee must serve a twelve (12) months' probation even though the employee may start above the minimum of the salary range.
+This does not apply to exempt employees since they do not serve a probationary period. - 7.
+Employees who are on promotional probation may apply for transfer. - 8.
+After an employee has completed the initial probation, even though an employee is placed on probation due to transfer, that employee shall have the right to the grievance procedure, if otherwise eligible. - 9.
+Employees have the right to inquire and apply for listed positions for which they are eligible without prejudice and prior to notification of their supervisors.

+L. Promotion/Salary Adjustment

+- 1. A salary increase for any reason other than annual General Pay Adjustment or Critical Employee under Subsection 6 below, or merit will be identified as a promotion action.
 The promotional pay increase may occur within the employee's current salary range or on a higher salary range.
 The movement of an employee to another position either within the same division or across the organization with an increase in pay is a promotion. - 2.
-When the promotion is to a higher salary range, the increase in pay will be a two (2) percent to four (4) percent increase to current base salary, per Hiring Authority direction, if current base salary is already above the new range minimum.
+When the promotion is to a higher salary range, the increase in pay will be a two (2) percent to four (4) percent increase to current base salary, per Hiring

+Authority direction, if current base salary is already above the new range minimum.
 If current base salary is below the new range minimum, current base salary will be moved to the new range minimum.
 The County Manager may approve up to an additional ten (10) percent increase to the Hiring Authority's direction, whether the salary was above or below the new range minimum.
 Requests above the ten (10) percent additional must be approved by the Sedgwick County Board of Commissioners.
+Fire District employees being promoted from Firefighter to Lieutenant will receive a 4.5% increase and will be placed to the next closest step, without reducing pay.
+If employee is less than 90 days from step increase (when unfrozen), the promotion increase is figured on the new step pay.